skuid/skuid-cli/README.md

 - move Skuid configurations from a sandbox site to a production site
 - store Skuid configurations in a version control system (VCS)

-While it's possible to save page XML and create page packs, moving entire apps of Skuid objects from site to site can prove challenging.
+While it's possible to save page XML and create page packs, moving entire apps' worth of Skuid objects from site to site can prove challenging.

 Enter the `skuid` CLI.
 Using `skuid`, you can easily pull—download—Skuid pages and push—upload—Skuid metadata from one site to another using only a few commands.